sjorsvermijs/ai-guardian/README.md

 python -m src.backend.api
 ```

 The backend starts at `http://localhost:8000`.
-On first launch it loads all pipeline models (this takes 30-60 seconds).
+On first launch it downloads and loads all pipeline models (this takes 30-60 seconds).

 ### 6. Use It